Research on Block Island

 Several raptors, such as Bald Eagles, Peregrine Falcons, and others, were nearly extirpated due to contaminant exposure and other factors.
 As a result, these species’ natural histories are closely intertwined with some of the most important landmark environmental policies in U.S. history, such as the banning of DDT and the Endangered Species Act.

-Learning about Raptor Movements Using Satellite Telemetry
+Learning about Raptor Movements using Satellite Telemetry

 Some raptors such as Peregrine Falcons have been observed over a thousand miles offshore, but such movements were poorly documented until recently.
 Recent advances in animal tracking technology have allowed researchers to collect information on the migratory patterns of birds at a scale that was previously unthinkable: globally.